-This training program is essential for any employer that has either not implemented an Employee Handbook or is considering doing away with the one they already have.
-This training identifies – and explains – the top 15 policies that every employer should implement.
+This program is essential for any employer that has either not implemented an Employee Handbook or is considering doing away with the one they already have.
+This seminar identifies – and explains – the top 15 policies that every employer should implement.

 Multi-state employers face the daunting task of figuring out how state laws vary from each other and from federal laws.
 We will address this complex issue, as well as offer practical suggestions for keeping your Employee Handbook updated and current.

-During this ninety-minute training, we will address the full spectrum of performance management tools, including:
+During this ninety-minute seminar, we will address the full spectrum of performance management tools, including:

-Schwartz Hannum PC includes this important training in the Employment Law Boot Camp that is offered twice a year at the Firm.
-In addition, we regularly conduct this training at our clients’ workplaces and we are happy to tailor the program to meet the specific training objectives of individual clients.
+Schwartz Hannum PC includes this important seminar in the Employment Law Boot Camp that is offered twice a year at the Firm.
+In addition, we regularly conduct this program at our clients’ workplaces and we are happy to tailor the program to meet the specific objectives of individual clients.

 One important role of effective management teams and human resources departments is to prevent problems in the workplace – through training, policies and communication.
 But, sometimes, in spite of all that effort, employees do the wrong thing.
 So, what should you do if an employee complains about harassment by co-workers, or you hear a rumor that two employees are putting in for extra overtime pay when they weren’t even at work?
 Taking effective action in response to employee complaints and/or allegations of wrongdoing is surely everyone’s goal – but how?